 Ithaca College, Roy H. Park School of Communications, Department of Cinema, Photography, and Media Arts

 Hofstra University, Lawrence Herbert School of Communication, Department of Radio, Television, and Film

 The New School, School of Public Engagement, School of Media Studies

 David Negrin is a professor, VR director, screenwriter, and non-profit founder.
 He is an Assistant Professor of Cinema, Photography, and Media Arts in the Roy H. Park School of Communications at Ithaca College.
-He worked previously as an Adjunct Instructor in the Department of Radio, Television, Film at Hofstra University's Lawrence Herbert School of Communication and as a Part Time Lecturer in the School for Media Studies at The New School.
+He worked previously as an Adjunct Assistant Professor in the Department of Radio, Television, Film at Hofstra University's Lawrence Herbert School of Communication and as a Part Time Lecturer in the School for Media Studies at The New School.
 His research in the area of new media includes: virtual reality, transmedia storytelling, and immersive theater.
 He was Executive Director and Head Instructor of the NYC Screenwriters Collective, the largest non-profit screenwriting workshop in New York City.
 He is the Host of "The Script" Podcast and Moderator of @ScriptFeed.
 David is an alumnus of the Bronx High School of Science.

 M.F.A.
 Cinema Arts, 2018

 Brooklyn College, Feirstein Graduate School of Cinema, NY

 B.S.
 Computer Science, 1998